-To be valid public instruments in Chile, these documents must originate from the country in which the foreign company was incorporated, translated into Spanish and certified or bearing an apostille, as appropriate.
+To be valid public instruments in Chile, these documents must originate from the country in which the foreign company was incorporated and be translated into Spanish and certified or bear an apostille, as appropriate.

-At the time the foreign corporate documents are notarized, the representative of the agency or branch must sign a public document before the same notary public, making all legally required statements so that, on the company's behalf and with sufficient powers, the company Agencia en Chile can be created.
+At the time the foreign corporate documents are notarized, the representative of the agency or branch must sign a public document before the same notary public, making all legally required statements so that, on the company's behalf and with sufficient powers, the foreign company "Agency in Chile" can be created.
 The legally required statements are:

-- a declaration that the foreign company is aware of the Chilean legislation and regulations that will govern the agency and its operations, contracts and obligations in Chile; - a declaration that the company's assets are subject to the laws of Chile, especially with respect to fulfilling any obligations arising in Chile; - a declaration that the company is required to maintain easily realizable assets in Chile to fulfill any obligations arising in Chile; - the address of the main agency, which will be considered the main branch in Chile, although other domestic branches may be opened in other cities.
+- a declaration that the foreign company is familiar with the Chilean legislation and regulations that will govern the agency and its operations, contracts and obligations in Chile; - a declaration that the company's assets are subject to the laws of Chile, especially with respect to fulfilling any obligations arising in Chile; - a declaration that the company is required to maintain easily realizable assets in Chile to fulfill any obligations arising in our country; - the address of the main agency, which will be considered the headquarters in Chile, although other domestic branches may be opened in other cities.

-Subsequently, and within 60 days, a copy of the public deed of incorporation must be filed with the commercial registry and published in the Official Gazette.
+Subsequently, and within 60 days from the date the documents are notarized, an excerpt of the notarization and of the public deed must be filed with the commercial registry and published in the Official Gazette.